peterhry/peterhrynkow.com/_drafts/component-api.md

 Let me give you a specific example.
 Is it better to have one universal video player component or one for YouTube, Vimeo, Twitch, etc.?

+TBC

 ### Static vs Dynamic

+TBC

 ### Versioned vs Evergreen

+When distributing components, it's easy to introduce new features but much harder to take them away.

 TBC